Local governments have a new tool in the battle against global temperature rise: declaring a climate emergency.

 San Jose, San Francisco and San Mateo County are among the 18 Bay Area governments that have now passed emergency resolutions — the highest concentration of these declarations in the country.
 The local jurisdictions join more than 1,000 governments worldwide that have called for dramatic action to combat climate change, a crisis the world now has just 12 years to reverse, a recent UN report warns.

 “The youth movement has reminded us that young people today are going to have to live with the consequences of climate change,” said San Mateo County Supervisor Dave Pine, who co-authored the unanimous Sep.
 17 resolution in his county.
 “As policy-makers, we have to keep this issue at the forefront of our activities.”

 At a time when the federal government is rolling back environmental protections, these declarations are the latest way local officials are re-asserting their commitment to climate action.
 The resolutions vary, however, in terms of the specific action they promise.
 Some propose detailed plans and concrete policies, while others list broader, more symbolic goals.

-The city of Oakland was the first local jurisdiction to declare a climate emergency in October 2018.
+The city of Oakland declared an emergency in October 2018, becoming the fourth local jurisdiction to do so after Berkeley, Richmond, and Cupertino.
 The resolution focuses on an “Energy and Climate Action Plan” to halve emissions by 2030, which was already in progress before the declaration, the document says.
 The city says it will finalize the plan this fall.

 San Jose’s declaration, which also passed Sep.
 17, is one of the two most recent.
 The city’s resolution includes a new ban on natural gas in new buildings — a move first made in Berkeley that has now spread to other California cities, including Menlo Park — beginning next year.
 It also lists five other action points, including a call to remove fossil fuels from the city’s investment portfolio.